George S. Patton Memorial Museum

-Veteran's Day Program - November.
+Veteran's Day Program - every November

-Volunteer Service opportunities are available as Docents (Museum Guides) and Archival Assistants.
+Volunteer service opportunities are available as Docents (Museum Guides) and Archival Assistants.
 Museum Assistantships are available in the Museum Gift Shop.
 Curatorial Assistants and Internships are available for members of the Museum and qualified applicants through the California College and University systems.
 For more information, contact:

 General George S. Patton Memorial Museum

 Chiriaco Summit, CA 92201